The movies always make vampires look cool, but for most people, experiences with bloodsuckers are anything but sexy and sophisticated.

 The price is low and the bottle is small, though, so you may want to buy a couple and stash them in your car, purse, backpack, or any other gear you take with you on the go.
 All Terrain Herbal Armor wouldn’t be our first choice to stop mosquitoes, but it’ll do in a pinch.

-7. AMRITA Aromatherapy Organic Insect Repellent
+7. AMRITA Aromatherapy Organic Insect Repellent for Dogs

 No one will ever accuse AMRITA Aromatherapy of being too subtle.
 It will make your dog smell like he was a victim of a citronella explosion, but despite its pungent odor, it struggles to keep insects at bay.